teavver/gpt-4-vision-api-wrapper/README.md

 ## Update: November 6, 2023

+OpenAI has finally released GPT-4-Vision API.
+I'm archiving this project as it is no longer needed and should not be used.
+Please use the [official API](https://platform.openai.com/docs/guides/vision) instead.
+Thanks to everyone who supported this little project.

 Support for up to 4 image inputs added (4 is the upper limit set by OpenAI).
 Please check the [Examples](#examples) section for the updated schemas.

 ## Update: October 31, 2023